Junior Rodriguez

-During the Katrina and his aftermaths
+During Katrina and it’s aftermaths

 During Katrina, he and his councilors requested boats and rescued hundreds of people who took refuge on rooftops when the flood occurred.
 However, Rodriguez reached national fame in the aftermath of Hurricane Katrina, as a regular guest to CNN news show Anderson Cooper 360°.
 Hurricane Katrina and related levee failures resulted in almost all homes and businesses of St. Bernard Parish being catastrophically flooded.
 Most had to permanently evacuate their house, and as of early 2006 the majority of the returned population were in the Federal Emergency Management Agency (FEMA) housing trailers.

 Known for his matter-of-fact style and his sometimes colorful language, he used his presence on the show to criticize the Federal Emergency Management Agency for the slow pace of the recovery in St. Bernard Parish and asked for a more effective response.
 Among other aspects, he claimed that FEMA's bureaucratic approach kept victims of the hurricane from getting proper assistance.

 Other local politicians criticized the way the federal government handled the aftermath of Hurricane Katrina.
 New Orleans Mayor Ray Nagin and Parish Presidents Benny Rousselle from Plaquemines and Aaron Broussard from Jefferson are among the most notable ones.

 Junior Rodriguez was one of the participants to Movie Director Spike Lee's documentary When The Levees Broke: A Requiem In Four Acts.